 General Care Instructions

 Most of our gear should be washed in cold water, without fabric softener, and either dried on tumble-dry low or hung to dry.
 All care instructions can be found on the garment label.
+Never use harsh chemicals or bleach.

 Dry-cleaning and professional laundering frequently lead to deterioration of the fabric.
 However, we recognize that some might not have the option to wash at home.
 If you do bring your Ministry of Supply garments, particularly the dress shirts, to the laundry, be sure to point out that it should be washed in cold water and never pressed.
-The thermolaminated collar and cuffs on our Apollo and Archive dress shirts are ultra-sensitive to harsh detergents, and direct heat can cause them to melt.
+The thermolaminated collar and cuffs on our dress shirts are ultra-sensitive to harsh detergents, and direct heat can cause them to melt.

 Special Stain Removal Instructions

 Always start any stain removal by first testing a small, inconspicuous area of the garment.
 If no discoloration or damage occurs, continue to the area with the stain.
 Always blot stains when trying to remove, never rub, unless otherwise stated.
+Never use harsh chemicals on our gear.

 Ink, Ballpoint pen